MIT-LCP/physionet-build/GuideForNewDevelopers.md

 python3 -m venv env
 ```

-1.1.7.2 Activate the Virtual Environment
+##### 2.1.7.2 Activate the Virtual Environment

-In the same terminal from  step 1.1.7.1, enter the following command to activate the virtual environment
+In the same terminal from  step [2.1.7.1](#2171-create-a-virtual-environment), enter the following command to activate the virtual environment

 ```sh
 source env/bin/activate
 ```

-### 1.1.8 Install requirements
+#### 2.1.8 Install requirements

-Now that we have the Virtual Environment setup, lets install the python libraries needed for the project.
+Now that we have the Virtual Environment setup, let's install the python libraries needed for the project.

-In the same terminal from step 1.1.7.2, enter the following command to install the requirements
+In the same terminal from step [2.1.7.2](#2172-activate-the-virtual-environment), enter the following command to install the requirements

 ```sh
 pip install -r requirements.txt
 ```

-### 1.1.9 Run the project
+#### 2.1.9 Run the project
-We now have everything setup to run the project locally.
-Lets go ahead and setup the project
+We now have everything set up to run the project locally.
+Let's go ahead and set up the project

-### 1.1.9.1 Open terminal and navigate inside the project directory
+##### 2.1.9.1 Open a terminal and navigate inside the project directory

 ```sh
 cd physionet-build